Are you a Licensed Practical Nurse? Are you looking to start your career in State Service? If so, we invite you to apply to join our team today!

 - Experience supporting individuals that may exhibit mild to severe challenging behaviors.

-- Experience communicating internally and externally with team members and community providers both over the telephone and in written inquiries.
+- Experience communicating internally and externally with a diverse population both over the telephone and in written inquiries.

 - Experience using Microsoft applications, including Outlook, Excel, Teams, and Word.